+X2.2 My leaders regularly ask for feedback from team members 0.831 to ensure that my message is understood well and have a positive impact.
+X2.3 My Leader is actively involved in community activities 0.816 and initiatives aimed at improving the welfare and development of the region where I am located.
+X2.4 My Leader champions the interests and aspirations of local 0.911 communities through active participation in forums and community meetings.
+X2.5 My leaders implement policies and programs that support 0.767 community participation in decision-making and implementation of life-impacting projects.
 X2.6 My Leader strives to be a good example to society by 0.931 demonstrating integrity, courage, and dedication in every action and the decision I took.
-X2.7 My leaders are attentive to the needs and aspirations of 0.875 individuals in society and strive to developing community potential through continuous support and coaching.
-X2.8 My leaders see it as essential to be active 0.704 listening to and responding to changes in the needs of the community in order to improve the quality of services.
+X2.7 My leaders are attentive to the needs and aspirations of 0.875 individuals in society, and strive to developing community potential through continuous support and coaching.
+X2.8 My leaders see it as important to be active 0.704 listening to and responding to changes in the needs of the community in order to improve the quality of services.
 X2.9 My leaders are committed to taking prompt and effective 0.833 action to meet the needs of urging the community.

-SmartPls 3.0 obtained nine variable indicators X2 (Leadership) with a loading factor of 0.704-0.949 > 0.70.
-Thus, referring to the opinions of Chin (1998), Chin (2010), and Hair et al. (2013), nine indicators in the X2 variable (Leadership) meet convergent validity.
-Furthermore, based on Table 4.12, it is known that the variable X2 (Leadership) has a value of Cronbach's alpha (a), 0.951 > 0.70, and a composite reliability (CR) value of 0.959 > 0.70 so that it meets the composite reliability test (Chin, 1998; Chin, 2010; Hair et al., 2013).
-Table 4.12 also shows that the variable X2 (Leadership) has an average variance extracted (AVE) of 0.722 > 0.5 so that it meets convergent validity (Chin, 1998; Chin, 2010; Hair et al., 2013).
+SmartPls 3.0 obtained 9 variable indicators X2 (Leadership) has a loading factor in the range of 0.704-0.949 > 0.70.
+Thus, referring to the opinions of Chin (1998), Chin (2010) and Hair, et al. (2013), 9 indicators in the X2 variable (Leadership) meet convergent validity.
+Furthermore, based on Table 4.12, it is known that the variable X2 (Leadership) has a value of Cronbach's alpha (a), 0.951 > 0.70, and a composite reliability (CR) value of 0.959 > 0.70 so that it meets the composite reliability test (Chin, 1998; Chin, 2010; Hair, et al., 2013).
+Table 4.12 also shows that the variable X2 (Leadership) has an average variance extracted (AVE) of 0.722 > 0.5 so that it meets convergent validity (Chin, 1998; Chin, 2010; Hair, et al., 2013).
 Based on Table 4.12 and the previous descriptions, it can be concluded that the X2 variable (Leadership) meets convergent validity, discriminant validity, and composite reliability.
-The following Table shows the convergent validity, discriminant validity, and composite reliability of the Z variable (Work Effectiveness).
+The following table shows the values of convergent validity, discriminant validity, and composite reliability of the Z variable (Work Effectiveness).